TevinZielke/jamphlet/apps/dashboard/app/project/README.md

 - **Comparison Component:** Allow users to compare items against each other.

 This modular approach ensures a tailored and engaging presentation of project information on the client's webpage.

+## Project Media

+-- TBI --
+Manage Media files of the project (images, videos, ...)

+## Project Members

+-- TBI --
+Overview over all users assigned to this project

+## Project Analytics

+-- TBI --
+Analytics about the items, the project, users, clients,...